Abergeldie Castle

-Abergeldie Castle is a four-floor tower house in Crathie and Braemar parish, SW Aberdeenshire, Scotland.
+Abergeldie Castle is a four-floor tower house in Crathie and Braemar parish, Aberdeenshire, Scotland.
 It stands at an altitude of 840 ft, on the south bank of the River Dee, 5 mi west of Ballater, and about 2 mi east of the royal residence of Balmoral Castle.
 Behind it rises Creag nam Ban, a rounded granite hill about 527 m high, and across the river to its front is the cairn-crowned Geallaig Hill, rising to 743 m.

 It is protected as a category A listed building.
-The castle was the home of Baron Abergeldie.
+The castle was the home of the Baron of Abergeldie.

 History

 The name derives from the Pictish language, and means the "Confluence of Geldie," a reference to its location near the confluence of River Geldie and River Dee.